MY SITE

 Presentations

 Cox, P.H., Mitroff, S.R., & Kravitz, D.J.
 (2019).
 Changes in target-distractor similarity space with experience in complex visual search.
-Poster to be presented at the annual meeting of the Vision Sciences Society.
-St. Pete Beach, Florida.
+Poster presented at the annual meeting of the Vision Sciences Society.
+St. Pete Beach, Fl.

 Kramer, M. R., Cox, P. H., Kravitz, D. J., & Mitroff, S. R. (2018).
 Revealing the Nature of Carryover Effects: Using Big Data to Quantify Evidence Accumulation in Behavioral Data.
 Poster presented at the annual meeting of the Psychonomic Society.
 New Orleans, LA.